garrekstemo/Optics-Tutorials/src/intro.md

 Finally, most students will not become professional scientists, but they will likely use data analysis in their future careers.
 Learning good programming practices will help them whereever they end up.

-The reason I choose Julia is because is is a high-level language that is easy to learn and has a lot of built-in functions for data analysis.
+The reason I choose Julia is because it is a high-level language that is easy to learn and has a lot of built-in functions for data analysis.
 It is better than Matlab because it is free and open source, and it is also much faster.
 I prefer Julia to Python because it is faster and has a more consistent syntax.
 The plotting libraries are also much more intuitive and straightforward.